hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

 ```

 Add the `--wait` option to your `helm install` command.
 This will force Helm to wait for all the pods
-to become ready, then apply the license to your Consul cluster.
+to become ready before it applies the license to your Consul cluster.

 ```bash
 $ helm install --wait .